-Every member of the Club has to be registered with the ASA (Amateur Swimming Association).
-This means amongst other things that they are covered by the ASA’s insurance in Club activities.
+Every member of the Club has to be registered with Swim England/ ASA (Amateur Swimming Association).
+This means amongst other things that they are covered by the SE/ASA’s insurance in Club activities.

-If a member competes in any gala – other than in the club – they have to be registered with the ASA as a competitive swimmer (CAT 2).
-This entails filling in a form and paying the ASA a fee.
-Please ask your membership secretary (Jacqui Lewis) for the necessary form.
+If a member competes in any gala – other than in the club – they have to be registered with SE/ASA as a competitive swimmer (CAT 2).
+This entails filling in a form and paying the relevant fee.
+Please ask your Membership Secretary (Charlotte Bunkle/Annette Weston) for the necessary form.

 2. Swimming Equipment and Kit

 For training, swimmers need costumes – endurance for training and non-endurance for racing (often bought a size smaller than normally worn) – 2 pairs of goggles, a hat (boys and girls), a kickboard, a pullbuoy, and hand paddles all of which are ideally kept in a net bag.